SammyKrosoft/Copilot-Prompts-for-Activity-Reports/README.md

 **Prompt - copy the whole prompt, replace customer name, and the months only on the *first line of the prompt*** :

 ```
-Fill this template for customer specified on the previous prompt, for the months specified in the previous prompt, using the Copilot Prompt suggested for each part:
+Fill this template for customer specified on the previous prompt, for the months specified in the previous prompt, using the Copilot Prompt suggested for each part.
+Do not change the titles.

 1\.
 Executive Summary